Form 8027: Your Complete Guide to Reporting Tip Income

 What Information Do I Need to File Form 8027?

-If you meet the requirements for filing Form 8027, the form isn’t that difficult to fill out.
-However, you do need to have the right information available.
-Gathering that information requires having employees properly report their tip income each month.
-Without this information, it will be impossible to fill out Form 8027 accurately.
+If you meet the requirements for filing Form 8027 the form is easy to fill out.
+However, you do need to have the right information available, and gathering this information requires employees to properly report tip income each month.
+Without this information, it’s impossible to fill out Form 8027 accurately.

 There are 3 ways to have employees report tip income.